 What does that mean in reality?
 Is it really a problem?

-Large code files can contribute to a website being slow to load, and rank poorly by search engines.
 Large images can be an even bigger problem.
 All of this can result in frustrated users or customers, who are more likely to leave your website than they would if it was quick and easy to use.

-I maintain very tight control on image sizing when I build websites.
 Besides streamlined code, images need to load quickly, and therefore they need to be of a size, format and resolution which will not keep your visitors or customers waiting, nor consume excessive data when viewed on a mobile phone.

 Likewise, if you reach the point where you have got your domain name registered and your website has been uploaded onto your hosting server, if you need some help with what needs to happen next, contact me.

-We can provide a website health check, and have a range of SEO (Search Engine Optimisation) services which might suit your needs.
+Remember that building the website is just part of the story.
+Targa can provide a website health check, and have a range of SEO (Search Engine Optimisation) services which might suit your needs.